-- Partnering with Parents and Families to Support Immigrant and Refugee Children at School (George Washington University, School of Public Health and Health Services).
+- Partnering with Parents and Families to Support Immigrant and Refugee Children at School (The Center for Health and Health Care in Schools, Milken Institute School of Public Health at The George Washington University).
 An RWJF-supported analysis of model programs that engage communities and community organizations to build effective and easily-accessible mental health services for immigrant children and youth.

 - Immigrants And Health Care: Sources Of Vulnerability (Health Affairs).
 An examination of factors that affect immigrants' vulnerability to inadequate health care, such as socioeconomic background, immigration status, and federal, state and local policies on access to publicly funded care.

 - Caring Across Communities: Addressing Mental Health Needs of Diverse Children and Youth (Robert Wood Johnson Foundation).
 A report on the results of an RWJF national program that brought school-connected mental health services to immigrants and refugees at 15 sites in eight states.

 - Parental Immigrant Status is Associated with Children's Health Care Utilization (Maternal and Child Health).
 An examination of the association between parental immigration status and child health and health care utilization.

 - Prevalence of Chronic Disease and Insurance Coverage Among Refugees in the United States (Journal of Immigrant Minority Health).
 A national study to increase understanding health status differences among refugees and other immigrants.